 4. The Exact Cause of Asperger’s Syndrome is Unknown

 While the latest research suggests that a combination of genetic and developmental factors may be linked to the cause, currently the exact cause of Autism Spectrum Disorder is unknown.
 Vaccines do not cause autism.

 5. Celebrities with Asperger’s Syndrome Include Tim Burton, Stephen Fry and Albert Einstein

 American director and producer Tim Burton from iconic films Edward Scissorhandsand Beetlejuice is confirmed to have Asperger’s syndrome, as does famous British comedian Stephen Fry.
 Albert Einstein developed the theory of relativity and was a Nobel-prize winning physicist who is also believed to have had Asperger’s syndrome.
 Other famous scientists who are rumoured to have had Asperger’s syndrome include Sir Isaac Newton and Marie Curie.

 Do you or someone you know have Asperger’s syndrome and are looking for some extra support?
 Like Family is an NDIS-approved provider with over sixty five-star ratings on Google reviews.
 We have Social Carers with a wide range of backgrounds and skillsets, and can assist with any goal you need to achieve, such as being an event buddy, help with independence such as learning a new recipe or assistance with writing a resume.

 Like Family has an affordable flat rate so you can fit more hours of support into your budget, and matches Members with Social Carers in their local area who have similar interests, to allow genuine friendships and companionship to form.
-If you are based anywhere in New South Wales including the Greater Sydney region, Wollongong, Newcastle and the Central Coast, sign up as a Member today and post your first activity!
+Sign up as a Member today and post your first activity!